Rocketseed Privacy Notice

 • The right to non-discrimination for exercising their CCPA rights.

 In South Africa, the Protection of Personal Information Act (POPIA) impacts technology, processes and the manner in which employees process personal information, in the very same way as GDPR protects personal data in Europe.
-The Rocketseed POPIA Statement and Summary can be viewed and downloaded from here.
-The fundamental principles of POPIA are set out below:
+The Rocketseed POPIA Statement and Summary can be viewed and downloaded from our website.
+The eight fundamental principles of POPIA are set out below:

 Information Commissioner’s Office